Do you know what a faker or catfish is?

 Here are some basic guidelines:

 - Someone a from third world country (usually Ghana or Lagos, Africa but sometimes, the Philippines) steals photos of a pretty girl, usually a model, from her website (if she has one) or her social media profiles like instagram etc.

 - The faker then creates a fake profile on various platforms using a made up name.
 He populates the profile with stolen photos, with watermark cropped off usually.

 - Faker starts randomly messaging older guys, very rarely does the faker go after younger guys because younger guys usually know better.
-Older guys have money, younger guys often don’t etc. So random guy gets a message from some super hot girl wanting to get to know him better and he of course, believes it for whatever reason.
+Older guys have money, younger guys don’t usually have money.